-21McLaurin KK, Hall CB, Jackson EA, et al. Persistence of morbidity and cost differences between late-preterm and term infants during the first year of life.
+&lt;sup>19McLaurin KK, Hall CB, Jackson EA, et al. Persistence of morbidity and cost differences between late-preterm and term infants during the first year of life.
 Pediatrics.
 2009;123:653-659.

-Incentive Measures 16 Brief Description Rationale for Measure evidenced-based preventive health services are more likely to be healthy.
-22 This measure will help inform the quality improvement focus area: improving primary care for all populations.
+Incentive Measures Brief Description Rationale for Measure This measure will help inform the quality improvement focus area: improving primary care for all populations.
+Adolescent well care visits The percentage of enrolled members age 12-21 who had at least on comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
+Oregon's baseline for adolescent well care visits is 26.3% (2010), well below the 25 th percentile nationally of 39.7% (2011 Medicaid National Benchmark) and lower than the general population (in 2011, just over half of Oregon's 8 th and 11 th graders reported a well care visit in the past year - Oregon Healthy Teens).
+Youth who can easily access developmentally appropriate, evidenced-based preventive health services are more likely to be healthy.
+This measure will help inform the quality improvement focus area: improving primary care for all populations.
 Diabetes care: HemoglobinA1c poor control Percentage of adult patients with diabetes aged 18-75 years with most recent A1c level greater than 9.0% (poor control) Addresses quality of care for a disease that impairs health and function in the individual and results in high costs due to complications and hospitalizations.
 By measuring HbA1c control, Oregon will assess the effectiveness of diabetes care.
-This measure will help inform the quality improvement focus area: Addressing discrete health issues (such as diabetes, hypertension and asthma) within a specific geographic area by harnessing and coordinating a broad set of resources, including community workers.
-Controlling hypertension Percentage of patients age 18-85 who had a diagnosis of hypertension and whose blood pressure was adequately controlled (<140/90) during the measurement year (2013).
-According to 2010 BRFSS data, 39.4% of Oregon Health Plan adult enrollees have high blood pressure, compared to 31% of the general population.
-While baseline data for OHP members with controlled high blood pressure is not available, Oregon is likely below the 25 th percentile nationally of 47% (2012 Medicaid Benchmarks) as studies indicate that as many as two thirds of those with hypertension are either undertreated or untreated.
-2324
+This measure will help inform the quality improvement focus area: Addressing discrete health issues (such as diabetes, hypertension and asthma) within a specific

-22Haas, S.A. & Fosse, N.E.
+&lt;sup>20Haas, S.A. & Fosse, N.E.
 (2008).
 Health and the educational attainment of adolescents: Evidence from the NLSY97.
 Journal of Health and Social Behavior, 49, (2), 178-92.